ASAP: Exploiting the Satisficing Generalization Edge in Neural Combinatorial Optimization: Detailed Experimental Setup

 \paragraph{Hyperparameters for \methodname{}.} \Cref{tab:hyper} gives the hyperparemters we used during our experiments.
 To guarantee a fair comparison, all the baseline methods, which also applies GAT architectures also apply the network hyperparameters.
 All the experiments are performed on the same machine, equipped with a single Intel Core i7-12700 CPU and a single RTX 4090 GPU.
+Code implementation are included in the supplementary material.

 \paragraph{Hyperparameter for baselines.} To guarantee a fair comparison, We strive to provide environments for each baseline to achieve their best performance.
 To replicate the optimal results of each baseline, we utilized their suggested default hyperparameters and also tested with 3 different random seeds.
 For baselines that may have different objectives, such as AR2L, we set their hyperparameters to those that yield the best performance among their reported results.
 For example, we set $\alpha=1$ for AR2L to ensure optimal performance for comparison.